 3. Spend the designated time introspecting on the personality area you selected.
 As you introspect, think of examples.
-For example, if you choose learning style, think about all the facts you can muster: how long does it take you to learn new information and what type of information is it easy and hard for you to learn?
+For example, if you choose learning style, think about all the facts you can muster: How long does it take you to learn new information and what type of information is it easy or hard for you to learn?
 Are you a visual learner or auditory?
-Are you a self learner or do you need instruction?
+Are you a self-learner or do you need instruction?
 Do you learn better in groups or individually?
 You might find it helpful to make a list of questions that will direct your introspection.

 4. Record your introspective observations.
 When you are finished, be sure to write down your findings.
 Having an introspective journal will be useful to keep your introspective thoughts organized.

-The caveat for most individuals fail to be accurate in their assessment; they engage in self deception.
+The caveat is that most individuals fail to be accurate in their assessment; they engage in self-deception.
 You can combat this tendency by thinking of multiple examples, rather than few, for each personality area you study.
 You can also check the validity of your observations by asking trusted others for their introspective thoughts about your personality.
 Doing so will help you develop their interpersonal PI.